 You can download the latest KeePass plugins (and their source code) from http://keepass.info/plugins.html.

 If the plugin doesn't provide explicit instructions how to install it, follow these steps:

 In other words, to "install" a plugin you simply need to copy it somewhere into the KeePass directory.

 To "uninstall" a plugin, delete the plugin files.

 What about the security of plugins?
-Can't malicious spyware plugins 'inject' themselves into KeePass?
+Can't malicious plugins 'inject' themselves into KeePass?

 If plugins can register themselves (i.e. have write access to the KeePass directory), they could also just replace the whole KeePass.exe.
 It's rather a problem of file access rights, not the plugin system.

-This will solve the problem above.
-Since the KeePass directory is write-protected, no other program can copy files into it.
+This solves the problem above.
+As the KeePass directory is write-protected for normal users, no other program can copy files into it.
 KeePass requires the plugins to be in the application directory.
 Therefore, plugins cannot inject themselves anymore.